 For one thing, TPLF increases the volume of litigation.
 It is pretty simple: more litigation funding means more litigation.
-A study by NERA Economic Consulting found the rise of TPLF is responsible for much of the recent increase in class action litigation in Australia.
+A study by NERA Economic Consulting found the rise of TPLF is responsible for much of the recent increase in securities class action litigation in Australia.
 In addition, TPLF firms’ business model allows them to spread risk across a portfolio of cases and take on cases that might be weak or dubious but still hold the possibility of a massive award.
 As a result, TPLF is likely to increase dubious litigation as well.

 TPLF can also prolong litigation.
-A plaintiff may choose to reject an otherwise reasonable settlement offer because they need to give a large part of any award to their funder.
+Plaintiffs may choose to reject an otherwise reasonable settlement offer because they need to give a large part of any award to their funder.
 So they hold out for a higher settlement or judgment in court – which is not guaranteed to happen.
 At the same time, prolonged litigation hurts defendants, who are forced to divert additional time and money from productive activity to litigation.

 In addition, TPLF can undercut a plaintiff’s control of litigation.
 Obviously, funders have a major interest in the outcome of cases they invest in.
 So it is not unexpected that some funders seek to control a case’s legal strategy, both indirectly and directly.
 In one patent case, a funder sued the plaintiff for settling for an amount lower than demanded by the funder.
 In the infamous Chevron case in Ecuador, the funding contract with the plaintiffs stipulated that the funder would have veto power over the choice of attorneys and receive precedence in the disbursement of any monetary award.
 Arrangements such as these make a mockery of our system of justice by placing the interests of outside investors ahead of the interests of the parties in court.